hongyuanjia/eplusr/README.md

 simulations.
 The parsing and writing process of IDF and IDD files in `eplusr` is basically the same as that in IDFEditor.
 But `eplusr` takes advantage of the powerful [`data.table`](http://r-datatable.com) package to speed up the whole process and store the results.
-The IDD files for EnergyPlus 8.3 to 8.8 have been pre-parsed and stored internally and will automatically be used when parsing `IDF` and `IMF` files.
-The souce codes of IDFEditor can be found on [GitHub](https://github.com/NREL/EnergyPlus/tree/develop/src/IDF_Editor) .
+The IDD files for EnergyPlus 8.5 to 8.8 have been pre-parsed and stored internally and will automatically be used when parsing `IDF` and `IMF` files.
+The source codes of IDFEditor can be found on [GitHub](https://github.com/NREL/EnergyPlus/tree/develop/src/IDF_Editor) .
 There is still an option to give an additional IDD file path to parse if you want.
 However, it will still take about 3-4 sec to parse an IDD file which is